tintinrevient/intelligent-agents/presentation-1/README.md

 There are critics who argue that a room-sized computer - like the case of Watson - is not a viable alternative to a three-pound human brain.

-There are experts who claim that cognitive systems could adopt the biases of their developers
+There are experts who claim that cognitive systems could adopt the biases of their developers.

 ### Technical Architecture & Implementation